draeder/gossip-protocol/README.md

 # gossip-protocol

-WebRTC peer-to-peer networking (`PartialMesh`) plus an example “gossip protocol” implementation that re-propagates messages across connected peers.
+WebRTC peer-to-peer networking (`PartialMesh`) plus a small gossip layer (`GossipProtocol`) for broadcast and direct messaging over a partial mesh.

 This package is intentionally small:

-- The library exports `PartialMesh` (best-effort WebRTC partial mesh connection manager).
+- The library exports `PartialMesh`, a best-effort WebRTC partial-mesh connection manager.
-- The library also exports `GossipProtocol`, a tiny re-propagation helper used by the demo.
+- The library exports `GossipProtocol`, a small application-layer helper for gossip broadcast and routed direct messages.
+- The current routing model includes membership convergence via gossip, XOR-routed direct messages, and fan-out scaling via $\lceil \log_2(N+1) \rceil$.

+Research note:

+- CECR, Convergent Extremal Coordinate Routing, is research derived from this work and documents a broader routing model that extends beyond the current implementation: https://gist.github.com/draeder/ac0405667048fcec10b4c8408f1cc768

+What is implemented today:

+- In-band membership gossip so peers gradually converge on a larger shared peer set than their immediate connections.
+- Gossip broadcast with adaptive fan-out based on estimated network size.
+- XOR-routed direct messages that can traverse intermediate peers.

+What is not implemented today:

+- Extremal coordinate embedding using global min/max.
+- Coordinate-proximity routing decisions.
+- Formal CECR stability logic around stale extrema and bounded drift.

 ## Install